RayGron/UPnQt/README.md

 # UPnQt
-Library for UPnP interaction and tunnelling
+Library for UPnP interaction and tunneling based on Qt